-Since 1992, the Housing Development Fund has been responsible for the administration of the HOME Program.
+The West Virginia Housing Development Fund has been responsible for the administration of the HOME Investment Partnerships Program (HOME) since 1992.
 The primary objective of the program is to expand the supply of decent, safe, sanitary and affordable housing, primarily rental housing; to strengthen the abilities of state and local governments to provide housing; to ensure that federal housing services, financing, and other investments are provided to state and local governments in a coordinated, supportive fashion; to expand the capacity of nonprofit community-based housing development organizations; and to leverage private sector participation in financing affordable housing.

-In 2019, the Fund committed $7,264,244 of HOME funds to nine affordable housing multifamily residential rental projects.
-These nine projects contain 183 total units, and 53 of these units are HOME assisted.
+In 2023, the Fund committed $7,523,900 of HOME funds to six affordable housing multifamily residential rental projects.
+The six projects contain 198 total units, and 40 of these units were HOME assisted.

 HOME Program Commitments